rcgoodfellow/murphys-web/_posts/2017-05-26-distributed-walrus.markdown

 - Network topology
 - Host & network appliance configurations

-The topology defines our components and their interconnections and the configurations contain the scripts and files necessary to bring up each element of the topology to a state that is functional w.r.t. our test goals.
+The topology defines our components and their interconnections, and the configurations contain the scripts and files necessary to bring up each element of the topology to a state that is functional w.r.t. our test goals.

 #### Network Topology
 The network topology is written in Javascript.
 [Here](https://github.com/rcgoodfellow/raven/blob/master/models/2net/model.js) is the full code for the example we are going to go over here.